Fisheries and Wildlife (FW)

 Available via Ecampus

-FW 325, *GLOBAL CRISES IN RESOURCE ECOLOGY, 3 Credits
+FW 325, +*SEEKING SOLUTIONS TO GLOBAL CRISES IN RESOURCE ECOLOGY, 3 Credits

-Historical and contemporary implications of the impacts of burgeoning human populations on rates and patterns of global ecological change.
-Changes in ecosystem processes and crises of species extinction in the context of cultural and political institutions.
+Examines historical and contemporary implications of the burgeoning anthropogenic footprint on rates and patterns of global ecological change.
+Analyzes the various reasons why these changes (also called Wicked Problems) are difficult to solve.
+Explores the drivers and potential solutions to these changes in the context of cultural and political institutions.

 Available via Ecampus